Updated as of August 9, 2019

 Still following the queue/seating flow, I patiently waited for my turn.
 Then just about 2 or 3 minutes gone by, it was now me and the releasing officer.
 I couldn’t help thinking about how an elusive Z visa looked on my passport.
 The passport landed in my hands as the personnel threw it into the window opening, I caught it and flipped the pages fast.
 And there, OMG, I saw the letter Z imprint with an inviting look.
 I was ecstatic and so proud.
 There was no fancy interview, no headache, (and no breakfast).
 I left the building happy.

 Do you have questions?
 Let me know through the comments below.
-Alternatively, check out this website for teaching posts both online and onsite: ETC.
+Alternatively, check out this website for teaching posts both online and onsite: ETC. Or add me on WeChat (riyuzaki007) if you think you qualify as an ESL teacher in China.

 If you need a TESOL certificate now, I can help!